Most people don’t have a lack of goals—they have too many goals and zero action.

 So let’s talk about how to actually follow through on your plan.

-Overcoming Procrastination and Taking Consistent Action
+Taking Consistent Action

 You’ve got the mindset.
 You’ve got the plan.
 Now comes the hard part: actually doing the damn work.